 2022 Impact Grant Recipients

 - Bright Beginnings, Brilliant Futures is an online space where primary caregivers of newly diagnosed infants can build community, empower their families with tools to live full lives, and feel hopeful about their children's futures.
 This two-part program includes a series of self-guided informational modules and an online community of support.
-Bright Beginnings, Brilliant Futures was created by Jennifer Drake, MS, RN, CPN, Lisa Green, MA, and Audrey Tluczek, PhD, RN.
+Bright Beginnings, Brilliant Futures was created by Jennifer Drake, MS, RN, CPN, Lisa Greene, MA, and Audrey Tluczek, PhD, RN.

 - CF Master Class is an online program that features a series of educational videos designed specifically for parents, guardians, and caregivers of children and young adults with CF — all created by parents and caregivers in the community.
 Topics include advocating for your loved one, raising multiple children with CF, diversity and CF, and more.
 CF Master Class is led by Laura Bonnell, a mother of two daughters with cystic fibrosis.